 Leave your clothes in the dresser and hangers

 Leaving your clothes in the hangers and throwing them into your packing boxes will save you a lot of time and effort which you would have otherwise used on folding and packing them one by one, only to unfold them again later.
 It’s much easier to pull them out of the box and hang them in your closet.

 If you have clothes in your dresser drawers, simply seal the drawers tightly so that your clothes get moved along with your dresser.
 You can also pull the drawers out and wrap them with movers wrap.

 Hire the Professionals

-Let’s face it, no matter how many last minute packing tips and tricks you learn, packing your entire house will always be an incredibly tedious task!
-So why not hire the professionals to do it for you?
+Let’s face it, no matter how many last-minute packing tips and tricks you learn, packing your entire house will always be an incredibly tedious task!
+So why not hire professionals to do it for you?